-Research Week 2021 features more than 180 presentations, small “Beyond the bench” meetings with scientists in non-traditional professions, showcases and symposia and more — including four fantastic keynote speakers.
+Research Week 2021 features more than 180 presentations, showcases, symposia and more — including four fantastic keynote speakers.
 All this takes place May 3-6, 2021.
-See the emerging details at ohsu.edu/research-week.
+See the full schedule at ohsu.edu/research-week.

 Student’s Choice Keynote: Striving for just systems